Smoking in New York

 Some bars and clubs also offer an enclosed smoking area, whereas some hotels offer rooms where smoking is allowed.
 Furthermore, you can find special ‘cigar lounges’, often with a corresponding atmosphere and dress code.
 Please note that most of these are meant exclusively for smoking cigars, although some of them do permit smoking cigarettes.
 New York plans to curb smoking and tobacco usage, passing stricter laws each year.

 No Smoking Under the Age of 21

-In New York you’re allowed to buy tobacco or cigarettes from the age of 21.
+In New York, you’re allowed to buy tobacco or cigarettes from the age of 21.
+This is different from Australia where the minimum age is 18 to buy tobacco or cigarettes.
 Even if you’re younger but look older, you can’t escape this rule.
 They not only ask for your ID, they even scan them before they’ll hand you your cigarettes.

+The sale of tobacco products is banned in pharmacies.
 If you still want to smoke some cigarettes, it will be cheaper to buy them at the airport before heading to New York.
 You’ll be allowed to carry up to 200 cigarettes with you coming from Australia.
-This way you’ll save some money, since, you’ll pay as much as $10.50 or even $15 for one pack of cigarettes in New York.
+This way you’ll save some money, since, you’ll pay as much as $13 or even $15 for one pack of cigarettes in New York.

 Was this article helpful?
 Recommend it by giving me a rating: